 How will this project affect stormwater management, local wetlands and flooding conditions?

 - Wetlands restored: Healthy wetlands can help reduce storm and flood damage by acting as a natural storage area for floodwaters.
 Wetlands also improves water quality and provides habitat for wildlife, including fish.
-Plans include increasing flood storage by designating additional areas along Canyon Creek as wetland mitigation, increasing culvert sizes and enhancing stream conveyance capacity.
+Plans include increasing flood storage by designating additional areas along Canyon Creek as wetland mitigation.
 The project will re-establish about six acres of functional wetland, rehabilitate and enhance more than 10 acres of degraded wetland, and preserve more than six acres of intact wetland.
 These wetland mitigation efforts will contribute to improving wetland functions for water quality, flood storage, and habitat conditions.

 How will this project incorporate active transportation (walking and biking)?